digikar99/polymorphic-functions/README.md

 - With MOP, it might be possible to enable `cl:defmethod` on parametric types.
 No one I know of has tried this yet.
 I'm unfamiliar with MOP, and felt it might just be quicker to put this together.
 There also exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for parametric-types (or just the more-than-class types).
 - `specialization-store` has its own MOP and runs into about 3.5k LOC without tests.
 Besides the seeming code complexity, there are some aspects of `specialization-store` I didn't find very convenient.
 See [the section below](#comparison-with-specialization-store).
 - `fast-generic-functions` runs into about 900 LOC without tests.
-- `typed-dispatch` takes about 1.5k LOC with tests and, to me, it seems that is also fulfils the goal of `fast-generic-functions`.
+- `typed-functions` takes about 1.5k LOC with tests and, to me, it seems that is also fulfils the goal of `fast-generic-functions`.

 ## Comparison with specialization-store